 \section{The Proposed \ourmethod\ Framework}

 Given an unverified claim, the goal is to determine its veracity by leveraging both newly fetched evidence and relevant prior evidence.
-The system tightly integrates claim analysis, iterative reasoning with tool-assisted retrieval, and a memory for cross-claim evidence reuse.
-We \emph{orchestrate} the \ourmethod\ framework into four core modules: (i) a \textit{Decomposer} agent that maps the input claim into a structured knowledge representation, (ii) an \textit{Executor} agent that conducts step-by-step reasoning and evidence gathering, (iii)~an extensible \textit{Toolset} which the executor can query external knowledge from various resources, and (iv) a \textit{Memory Module} that stores retrieved evidence for future claims.
-Figure~\ref{fig:workflow} illustrates the overall workflow and we formalize and detail these components below.
+We \emph{orchestrate} the \ourmethod\ framework into four core modules: (i) a \textit{Decomposer} agent, which maps the input claim into a structured knowledge representation to support subsequent agentic reasoning; (ii) an \textit{Executor} agent, which conducts step-by-step agentic thinking for reasoning and evidence gathering; (iii) an extensible \textit{Toolset}, enabling the Executor to interact with external environment to fetch knowledge from diverse resources; and (iv) a \textit{Memory Module}, which stores and reuses previously retrieved evidence and accumulated experience.
+Figure~\ref{fig:workflow} illustrates the overall workflow, and we formalize and describe these components in detail below.